FADL285/Hosting-a-Full-Stack-Application/docs/PIPELINE_PROCESS.md

 ## CircleCI

 CircleCI automatically runs the build and test processes whenever the developer commit code, and then displays the build status in the GitHub branch.
-First step is to create a config.yml in the project’s root directory and CircleCI will read it each time it runs a build.
+First step is to create a `config.yml` in the project’s root directory and CircleCI will read it each time it runs a build.

+- Frontend: Runs the build script given in the `package.json` file.
+Then uses AWS CLI to upload assets to S3.
+- Server: Runs the build script, exports all environment variables from CircleCI configuration, then runs the archive script.
+Then uses AWS CLI to upload archive to S3.

 ### Environment Variables
 ![Environment Variables](screenshots/circleci_pipeline_env_vars.png)